axd6044-sketch/Bioinformatics-course-projects/Week11/README.md

 <img src="img2.png" alt="image" width="800">

 variant 2: At NC_060948.1:14,610,982
  we detected a G→A SNP with strong support (DP=10, QUAL≈201, alt on both strands). snpEff annotates it as a missense_variant (MODERATE) in the TMSB4Y transcript (NM_004202.3), indicating an amino-acid change in a protein-coding exon.
 This is a high-confidence, potentially functional variant, unlike the low-depth intergenic/intronic calls elsewhere.
+It is non-synonymous.

 <img src="img3.png" alt="image" width="800">